 However, the grave site has also seen rough times and controversy.
 In April 1975, the grave became the focus of attention when escape artist and Houdini provocateur Norman Bigelow claimed to have "deciphered a complex code" that revealed Houdini had hidden his secrets inside the exedra.
 That same month, cemetery revelers, high on PCP, dislodged and broke the original grave bust.
 The timing lead some, including James Randi, to believe Bigelow had committed the vandalism in an attempt to prove his theory.

 The bust was replaced by the S.A.M. in a special ceremony on March 24, 1976, in time for the 50th anniversary of Houdini's death (Saturday Night Live would do a "broadcast" from the gravesite that year).
 However, the second bust was stolen in 1983.
 After two more replacements were stolen, the S.A.M. decided it was best to leave the monument headless.
-Then, in 1993, the entire gravesite experienced extreme vandalism with the destruction of two stone benches and the headstones of Leopold and Gladys Weiss.
+Then, on May 25, 1994, the entire gravesite experienced extreme vandalism with the destruction of two stone benches and the headstones of Leopold and Gladys Weiss.

 With help from magicians, including generous donations from David Copperfield and James Randi, the S.A.M. repaired the gravesite (although Gladys and Leopold's headstones have yet to be replaced).
 In 2007, the site once again became of the center of controversy when a plan to exhume Houdini's body to test for poisoning drew nationwide attention.
 It was later dismissed as a publicity stunt.